dtatut/amf-implementation/documentation/ALE.md

 ## Remarks

-Since the ALE file can reference a large number of clips, it is recommended that the host product presents the issues encountered during the linkage and validation process as a log.
+1. Since the ALE file can reference a large number of clips, it is recommended that the host product presents the issues encountered during the linkage and validation process as a log.

+2. *ALE files can carry inline ASC parameters.
+In the case of ASC parameters being present in both the ALE file and the references AMF files, the behavior is undefined.*

+**TBD**